-- All CAB members are expected to participate in all four meetings per year
+- All CAB members are expected to participate in all four meetings per year.

 - We recognize that there are often conflicts in members’ schedules.
-As such, CHIPTS will compensate $50 per meeting attended.
+As such, CHIPTS will compensate $50 (either check or gift card) per meeting attended in person.

 - CAB members will be provided with a 1099 statement each year for tax purposes.

-Meeting Dates and Agendas
+Past Meeting Agendas

 - July – 7/20/18 – CHIPTS Community Advisory Board (CAB) Meeting Agenda-July 20, 2018 (126 downloads)

 - October – 10/12/18 – CHIPTS Community Advisory Board (CAB) Meeting Agenda-October 12, 2018 (119 downloads)

 - January – 1/18/19 – CHIPTS Community Advisory Board (CAB) Meeting Agenda-January 18, 2019 (136 downloads)

 - April – 4/5/19-CAB retreat – CAB Retreat Agenda, April 5, 2019 (130 downloads)